4 Steps to Stay Out of Credit Card Debt for Good

 Why you might be mired in credit card debt could be chalked up to any number of reasons: a series of unfortunate circumstances, chronic debt denial, or poor spending decisions, to name a few.
-With the average credit card debt in the U.S. hovering at $5,331, over time, carrying a balance can cost a pretty penny in interest fees.
+The average credit card debt for members of Generation X alone currently sits at $7,155, meaning that carrying a balance can cost a pretty penny in interest fees.

 It may not be possible to completely avoid debt - things may just happen that are out of your control.
 But, by understanding the most common reasons people fall into credit card debt, you can take steps to avoid racking up unwanted debt.